Zona-Tres/building-in-icp-with-react/02-react-with-backend/README.md

-# Descentralize React APP example
+# Descentralize React APP with ICP Backend Services example

 ## How to use